 28. Study Subjects That Interest You

 Last month I studied the basics of wine – the best regions for the best grapes, the difference in the flavors of grapes.
-It is by no means pertinent information, but I enjoy wine, so I wanted to have a better understanding of what I was drinking.
-I’m not an expert by any means, I just got did a little research.
+It is not pertinent information, but I enjoy wine, so I wanted to have a better understanding of what I was drinking.
+I’m not an expert, I just did a little research.
 Try picking a new subject each month that you want to know more about.

 29. Have A Project